Philosophical pessimism: Suicide

 Le Suicidé (c.
 1877–1881), by Edouard Manet.

+Most 19th century pessimists (notably, with the exception of Philipp Mainländer) rejected suicide and provided arguments against it: they usually argued that suicide is immoral or that it doesn't lead to intended effects.
+It was a philosophical alternative to the then-common emerging views that suicide is a psychological/medical pathology or a social issue.

-Some pessimists, including David Benatar, Philipp Mainländer and Julio Cabrera, argue that in some extreme situations, such as intense pain, terror, and slavery, people are morally justified to end their own lives.
+Modern pessimists, including David Benatar and Julio Cabrera, argue that in some extreme situations, such as intense pain, terror, and slavery, people are morally justified to end their own lives.
 Although this will not resolve the human predicament, it may at the very least stop further suffering or moral degradation of the person in question.

-Cabrera says that dying is usually not pleasant nor dignified, so suicide is the only way to choose the way one dies.
-He writes, "If you want to die well, you must be the artist of your own death; nobody can replace you in that."
+Schopenhauer on suicide

-Arthur Schopenhauer rejects various objections to suicide stemming from religion, as well as those based on accusations of cowardice or insanity regarding the person who decides to end their own life.
-In this perspective, we should be compassionate towards the suicide — we should understand that someone may not be able to bear the sufferings present in their own life, and that one's own life is something that one has an indisputable right to.
+Arthur Schopenhauer rejects condemnation of suicide stemming from religion, as well as those based on accusations of cowardice or insanity regarding the person who decides to end their own life.
+But these objections, he contends, are based on prejudices rather than reason.
+He agrees with David Hume's numerous critiques of traditional objections to suicide.

+Schopenhauer's view is that high rates of suicide, rather than speaking about moral failings of individuals, shows that there is something wrong with existence itself.
+Rather than blame those who commit suicide, we should be compassionate towards them — we should understand that someone may not be able to bear the sufferings present in their own life, and that one's own life is something that one has an indisputable right to.
-Schopenhauer, however, does not see suicide as a kind of solution to the sufferings of existence; and his opposition to it is based in his metaphysical system.
-Schopenhauer focuses on human nature — which is governed by the Will.
-This means that we are in a never-ending cycle of striving to achieve our ends, feeling dissatisfied, feeling bored, and once again desiring something else.
-Yet because the Will is the inner essence of existence, the source of our suffering is not exactly in us, but in the world itself.

 For Schopenhauer, taking one's life is a mistake, for one still would like to live, but simply in better conditions.
 The suicidal person still desires goods in life: a "person who commits suicide stops living precisely because he cannot stop willing".
 It is not one's own individual life that is the source of one's suffering, but the Will — the ceaselessly striving nature of existence.
 The mistake is in annihilating an individual life, and not the Will itself.
 The Will cannot be negated by ending one's life, so it is not a solution to the sufferings embedded in existence itself.

+Suicide would be a missed opportunity for real redemption.
+Instead, Schopenhauer argues for using one's suffering to fully recognize the essence of existence as ceaseless striving, which then leads to will turning against itself and withering away.
+The person in question no longer sees anything worth striving for and stops willing altogether and is directed towards death naturally through starvation (ascetic or saintly suicide).

+This ascetic route was criticized by Friedrich Nietzsche as also ultimately illusory and contradictory: the ascetic is constantly willing something, up to the point of willing nothing, but it is still a form of willing.